Estimating Population Size with Link-Tracing Sampling: Introduction

-In Section 2 we introduce the notation that is used in this article and outline the link-tracing sampling design that is further explored.
-Section 3 is reserved for developing estimates of the population size and average out-degree of the population as well as the variances of these estimates.
-As tabulating the preliminary estimates from all reorderings of the final samples is computationally cumbersome for the samples selected in this study, in Section 4 we outline a Markov chain resampling procedure to obtain estimates of the Rao-Blackwellized estimates.
-In Section 5 we perform a two and three-sample study based on the empirical population, and then draw conclusions and provide a general discussion of the novel methods developed in this article in Section 6.
+In Section 2 we introduce the notation used in this article, as well as outline and further explore a practical link-tracing sampling design (the Appendix provides details regarding the generalized sampling setup).
+In Section 3 we present the sufficiency result corresponding with the link-tracing sampling design outlined in Section 2 (the Appendix provides the corresponding sufficiency result for the generalized setup).
+Section 4 is reserved for developing estimators for the population size and mean, as well as those for the variances of these estimators.
+As tabulating the preliminary estimates from all reorderings of the final samples is computationally cumbersome for the samples selected in this study, in Section 5 we outline a Metropolis-within-Gibbs Markov chain resampling procedure to obtain approximations to the Rao-Blackwellized estimates.
+In Section 6 we perform a simulation study based on the empirical population.
+In Section 7 we draw conclusions and provide a general discussion of this novel method, including offering some ideas and direction for future work.